zzantares/ProxmoxVE/README.md

 [![Latest Unstable Version](https://poser.pugx.org/zzantares/proxmoxve/v/unstable.svg)](https://packagist.org/packages/zzantares/proxmoxve)
 [![License](https://poser.pugx.org/zzantares/proxmoxve/license.svg)](https://packagist.org/packages/zzantares/proxmoxve)

-> If you find any errors or you detect that something is not working as expected please open an [issue](https://github.com/ZzAntares/ProxmoxVE/issues/new) or tweetme [@ZzAntares](https://twitter.com/ZzAntares).
+> If you find any errors, typos or you detect that something is not working as expected please open an [issue](https://github.com/ZzAntares/ProxmoxVE/issues/new) or tweetme [@ZzAntares](https://twitter.com/ZzAntares).
 I'll try to release a fix asap.

+**looking for a PHP 5.3 library version?** Search through the [releases](https://github.com/ZzAntares/ProxmoxVE/releases) one that fits your needs, I recommend using the [2.1.1](https://github.com/ZzAntares/ProxmoxVE/releases/tag/v2.1.1) version.

 Installation
 ------------